earthlab/Western_states_daily_PM2.5/download-earth-observations/README.md

 # download-earth-observations

+#### Note: code is currently specific to processing data for the ML prediction locations.
+For code specific to processing data in ML training batches, go back in History to July 7th.

 ### Also see [Ellen's cheat sheet for downloading and processing various data sets](https://docs.google.com/document/d/1kuMDFJ_wKH3dPIujdieXl7l23f-i6hQHy5dVa0ObtIU/edit?usp=sharing)

 ## Download scripts to facilitate in downloading and processing various data sets needed for this project.